 - 34 52 34.19S x 137 00 15.33E gar / squid / ruffas

 - 34 46 15.34S x 137 24 27.77E gar / snapper / squid

 EYRE PENINSULA Members fished the Dashwood channel at Streaky Bay over the past week for KG whiting, 3-4 kilo snapper, gar & blueys.
 If you are planning a West Coast fish soon, it would be worth your while to stop off at Pt Augusta where kingfish are near the old Powerhouse drops.
-Blue crabs are also making an appearance at the top of the gulf now.
-Cowell has snook & big yellowfin whiting out from Germein Point, while Pt Lincoln has KG whiting in Proper Bay.
+Blue crabs are at Cowell, Whyalla & Port Pirie.
+Cowell also has snook & big yellowfin whiting out from Germein Point, while Pt Lincoln has KG whiting in Proper Bay.
 Coffin Bay & Elliston have yellowfin whiting from their jetties, while Baird Bay has garfish, squid & ruffs.
 Further west we have gar & KG whiting from Acraman Creek & Bosanquet Bay.
 Tight Lines!

 SOUTH EAST KG whiting have been caught from Kingston & Robe in recent days, while mullet & small flathead can be caught at night from Lurline Point & Stinky Bay.
 Squid & KG whiting have been caught out from Kingston, Boatswain's Point & Robe when weather permitted.
 The upper reaches of the Coorong have mulloway, shark, salmon & mullet at the 32 Mile Crossing, Salt Creek & Policeman's Point.
-The tuna have almost finished but a few have been caught from big boat crews fishing out of Port Mac.
+Tuna have been caught from big boat crews fishing out of Port Mac.
 Garfish, squid & mullet can be caught from Little Dip, Nora Creina Bay & Beachport.
 Tight Lines!